ktangsali/physicsnemo-sym/docs/user_guide/foundational/linear_elasticity.rst

 :numref:`fig-bracket-results` shows
-the Modulus Sym results and also a comparison with a commercial solver results.
+the PhysicsNeMo Sym results and also a comparison with a commercial solver results.
 The results of these two solvers show good agreement, with only a 8% difference in maximum bracket displacement.